brettleclerc13/perfume-guide-webpage/README.md

 - **Add HTML and Script:** In the page content editor, add the following HTML and script tags:

   ```<div id="root"></div><script src="/xyz/static/js/main.aa48d75a.js"></script>```
+  Replace `/xyz` with your app directory and the main.`aa48d75a`.js part of the file with the generated string found in your main JS file.

 ## Notes